UduakUmanah10/HazardHunter/README.md

 Community Watch:

 - [x] continous updates
-Continuous updates to enhance the app's features, security, and usability based on user feedback and emerging safety trends.
+Continuous updates to enhance the app's features, security, and usability based on user feedback and emerging safety pratices.